wxl24life/projecteuler_python_practice/README.md

-I have been learning pyhon for somedays, and want to do some real coding practices with this programming language.
+I have been learning python for some days, and want to do some real coding practices with this programming language.
 Then I found [project euler](projecteuler.net), a famous websit with many challenging coding problems.
 I will try to get through it one by one.